Did you know that there are many different stretching methods for flexibility that go way beyond what you learned in gym class?

 Static Stretching Method

-Static stretching holds a stretched position over time (usually 30-60 seconds.)
-This is the type of stretching most of us did in our high school gym classes.
-(Remember the torture of those hurdler’s stretches?)
+Static stretching holds each stretch over time (usually 30-60 seconds.)
+This is typically what we did in high school gym classes.

-Static stretching has fallen somewhat out of favour because of studies that reported static stretching temporarily decreases athletic performance.
+Static stretching has fallen somewhat out of favour because of studies that reported that it temporarily decreases athletic performance.

-However, the decline in performance from static stretching occurs when stretches are performed without an adequate warm up.
-Researcher David Behm and colleagues found that including static stretching within a routine that includes dynamic activity after the static stretch actually decreases the risk of injury and increases range-of-motion.
+However, the decline in performance occurs when stretches are performed without an adequate warm up.
+Researcher David Behm found that including static stretching within a routine that included dynamic activity afterwards decreases the risk of injury and increases range of motion.

-Karl Riecken, Coordinator of Performance Testing and Exercise Physiologist at the USA Triathalon Performance Center suggests three to five minutes of aerobic activity (preferably cycling, swimming or rowing) followed by one to three sets of static stretching from 15 to 45 seconds in duration.
-Then do another short session of aerobic activity before beginning your workout session to optimize the benefits from static stretching.
+Karl Riecken (USA Triathalon Performance Center), suggests 3-5 minutes of aerobic activity, followed by one to three sets of static stretching from 15 to 45 seconds in duration.
+Then do another short session of aerobic activity before beginning your workout session to optimize the benefits.

-This stretching method’s potential benefits include relief from cramps, improved range of motion, a decrease in DOMS (delayed onset muscle soreness) as well as a reduction in potential injuries.
+This technique offers reduced cramping, improved range of motion, a decrease in delayed onset muscle soreness, as well as being able to prevent injuries.

 Dynamic Stretching Method

-Dynamic stretching (DS) uses movement to stretch and warm up the muscles.
-Examples of dynamic stretching are pulling your knees to your chest, lunging with a twist to one side, high kicks with outstretched arms, hip stretches with a twist and jump squats.
+Dynamic stretching (DS), otherwise known as active stretching, uses movement to warm up your muscles and joints.
+This is one of the ways you can increase your range of motion safely.
+Some examples of DS are lunging with a twist to one side, high kicks with outstretched arms, and jump squats.

 DS is popular as a pre-workout warmup because it helps to increase range of motion.
 It also enhances muscular power and performance.
 One of the main benefits of dynamic stretching is that it warms up the muscles to their peak performance temperature.

-This stretching method can improve your mobility short and long-term and reduce your possibility of injury.
+This method can improve your mobility short and long-term and reduce your possibility of injury.

 Ballistic Stretching Method

-If you’ve ever seen a ballerina bouncing up and down to touch her toes over-and-over, you’ve seen an example of ballistic stretching.
-While ballistic stretching has its applications for certain sports and dancing, it isn’t ideal for all stretching routines.
-Don’t attempt ballistic stretching without the supervision of an experienced trainer because of its high injury potential.
+One example is if you've ever seen a ballerina bouncing up and down to touch her toes to stretch her hip flexors.
+While ballistic stretching has its applications for certain sports and dancing, it isn't ideal for everyone.
+Don't attempt this method without the supervision of an experienced trainer or without guided medical advice because of its high injury potential.

-Ballistic stretching makes individuals more susceptible to injury because it forces their limbs to extend past their normal range of motion.
+Ballistic stretching exercises make individuals more susceptible to injury because it forces their limbs to extend past their normal range of motion.
 This can lead to a tear or sprain from the pressure on the muscles.
-In extreme cases, ballistic stretching can permanently damage muscle tissue and nerves.
-It can also trigger the stretch mechanism, in which the muscles tighten to protect ligaments and joints from moving past the range of motion, so it can be counterproductive.
+In extreme cases, it can permanently damage muscle tissue and nerves.
+It can also trigger the stretch mechanism, where the muscles tighten to protect ligaments and joints from moving past their end range of motion.

 A British Journal of Sports Medicine study indicated that ballistic stretching can improve hamstring flexibility for people who suffer from too-tight hamstrings.
-If you’re looking to push your body past its comfort zone, ballistic stretching may be right for you.
+If you're looking to push your body past its comfort zone, this method may be right for you.
 Just make sure you understand the risks involved with this stretching method.

 Proprioceptive Neuromuscular Facilitation

-PNF is an advanced form of stretching originally developed to help patients with neurological impairment (brain injuries, strokes, multiple sclerosis etc.) This type of flexibility training uses a combination of stretching and muscle contraction to target specific muscle groups, increase flexibility and muscular strength.
+PNF is an advanced form of stretching originally developed to help patients with neurological impairment (brain injuries, strokes, multiple sclerosis etc.) This type of flexibility and strength training uses a combination of muscle lengthening and contraction to target specific muscle groups.

-According to Brad Walker, noted stretching coach, PNF stretches require the muscle group to be positioned so the muscles are stretched and under tension.
-Then the individual contracts the muscle group for a few seconds while a partner (or immovable object) immobilizes the limb.
-Next, the muscle group is relaxed, then a controlled stretch of 20-30 seconds is performed.
+According to Brad Walker, PNF require the target muscle group to be positioned so the muscles are stretched and under tension.
+Then, the individual contracts the muscle group for a few seconds while a partner (or immovable object) holds the limb in place.
+Next, the muscles are relaxed, then a controlled stretch of 20-30 seconds is performed.
 After the muscle group is rested for 30 seconds, then the entire process is repeated 2-4 times.

 Improved Athletic Performance